k-e-s-h-a-v/aku_result_bot/README.md

 # aku_result_bot
-I created a simple python program to check the results of my friends. python modules used: urllib and xlwt this program checks the result one by one and saves in 'result.xls' I tried module xlsxwriter but had some compatiblity issues in python 3.9 or maybe I am too lazy may try to fix it in future.... or not ;)
+I created a simple python program to check the results of my friends. python modules used: urllib and xlwt \n this program checks the result one by one and saves in 'result.xls' I tried module xlsxwriter but had some compatiblity issues in python 3.9 or maybe I am too lazy may try to fix it in future.... or not ;)